-[•] Not Applicable (see instructions)
+Not Applicable (see instructions)

-- O AFDC need standard

-- O Medically needy income standard

-- The following dollar amount:

-Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+AFDC need standard Medically needy income standard The following dollar amount: Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
 If this amount changes, this item will be revised.

-^O The amount is determined using the following formula:

-O Other

-iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:

-- a.
-Health insurance premiums, deductibles and co-insurance charges - b.
+The amount is determined using the following formula: Specify: Other Specify: iv.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: a.
+Health insurance premiums, deductibles and co-insurance chargesb.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.

-- Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected. - The state does not establish reasonable limits. - ^O The state establishes the following reasonable limits c.
+Select one: Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant not applicable must be selected.
+The state does not establish reasonable limits.
+The state establishes the following reasonable limits Specify: ppendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (3 of 7) ote: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
 Regular Post-Eligibility Treatment of Income: 209(B) State.

-Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.